 Experts have not been in total agreement on whether internet addiction is a real thing, but there’s good evidence it may exist.
-A review study from Nottingham Trent University looked back over earlier research on the psychological characteristics, personality and social media use.
-The authors conclude that “it may be plausible to speak specifically of ‘Facebook Addiction Disorder’…because addiction criteria, such as neglect of personal life, mental preoccupation, escapism, mood modifying experiences, tolerance and concealing the addictive behaviour, appear to be present in some people who use excessively.”
+A review study from Nottingham Trent University looked back over earlier research on the psychological characteristics, personality, and social media use.
+The authors conclude that “it may be plausible to speak specifically of ‘Facebook Addiction Disorder’…because addiction criteria, such as neglect of personal life, mental preoccupation, escapism, mood modifying experiences, tolerance and concealing the addictive behavior, appear to be present in some people who use excessively.”

 #2 It triggers more sadness, less well-being